SunPlenaTech/web/README.txt

-SunPlena IoT
+Sunplena Tech
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-This is SunPlena IoT, a minimal, multi-page responsive site template for HTML5 UP.
+This is Sunplena Tech, a minimal, multi-page responsive site template for HTML5 UP.

 As the name implies, this is my twentieth (!) design for HTML5 UP.
 Since the last few have been single page affairs, I decided to go with something a bit more conventional